landw1re/socketfuzz/README.md

                         address to use.
   --send-exploit        test exploit and send shellcode.
 MUST use -l argument,
                         -a argument and -x argument.
-  -x <shellcode>        shellcode string to use.
-Use a tool like msfvenom to
+  -x <shellcode file>   file containing shellcode string to use.
+Use a tool
-                        automate the creation of reverse shell shellcode.
+                        like msfvenom to automate the creation of reverse shell shellcode.

 Examples of Use:
 --------------------------------